elastic/kibana/platform/src/server/saved_objects/README.md

 ---------
 [Spaces issue](https://github.com/elastic/x-pack-kibana/issues/774)

+Spaces need to interact with saved objects in the same way that OLS does, the main difference being that Spaces use `space_id`.

-From a saved object standpoint, Spaces will be represented as individual saved objects of type `space` and things like dashboards will have a `space id` stored on them.
+From a saved object standpoint, Spaces will be represented as individual saved objects of type `space` and other saved objects, like dashboards, index_patterns, visualizations, and saved_searches, will have a `space_id` stored on them.

+Saved Objects that don't have `space_id` are available in the global space, which is a virtual concept rather than a literal one, since there is no space that represents the global space.

-X-Pack Security will extend the saved object client to take into account `space id` in all relevant places.
+X-Pack Security will extend the saved object client to take into account `space_id` in all relevant places.

 Court's draft
 ---------